HD 202206

-HD 202206 is a binary star system in the southern constellation of Capricornus.
+HD 202206 is a star in the southern constellation of Capricornus.
 With an apparent visual magnitude of +8.1, it is too faint to be visible to the naked eye.
-It is located at a distance of 150 light years from the Sun based on parallax, and is drifting further away with a radial velocity of +14.7 km/s.
+It is located at a distance of 150 light-years from the Sun based on parallax, and is drifting further away with a radial velocity of +14.6 km/s.

-The primary component is a G-type main-sequence star with a stellar classification of G6V, indicating it is generating energy through core hydrogen fusion.
+This is a G-type main-sequence star with a stellar classification of G6V, indicating it is generating energy through core hydrogen fusion.
 It is an estimated three billion years old and is spinning with a projected rotational velocity of 2.3 km/s.
 It is a metal-rich star – what astronomers term the abundance of elements of higher atomic number than helium – which may explain the star's unusually high luminosity for its class.
 The star has a slightly greater mass and radius compared to the Sun.

 Companions

 In 2000, analysis of radial velocity measurements of the star revealed the existence of a brown dwarf companion with at least 17 times the mass of Jupiter around the star in an eccentric orbit with a period of around 256 days.
 Even after the brown dwarf was accounted for, the star still showed a drift in the radial velocity measurements, suggesting another companion in a longer-period orbit.
-In 2004 after further observations, the parameters of a proposed companion was announced.
+In 2004 after further observations, the parameters of a planetary companion was announced, with a radial velocity semi-amplitude of 42 m/s.
+The planet is located approximately 3 times further from the star than the brown dwarf and has a mass 3 times that of Jupiter.

-Further observation of this system revised this picture in 2017, showing that the system instead consisted of a pair of co-orbiting stars being viewed nearly face-on, with the pair being orbited in turn by a Super-Jupiter designated HD 202206 c.
-The secondary stellar companion, now designated component B rather than 'b', is a red dwarf star with 8.9% of the mass of the Sun.
+Further observation of this system via astrometry with the Hubble Space Telescope revised this picture in 2017, suggesting that the system was viewed nearly face-on and so the companions had true masses much greater than their minimum masses.
+The system would consist of a pair of co-orbiting stars being viewed nearly face-on, with the pair being orbited in turn by a super-Jupiter designated HD 202206 c.
+The secondary stellar companion, HD 202206 b, would be a red dwarf star with 8.9% of the mass of the Sun.

+However, a subsequent study in 2026 using Gaia DR3 astrometry ruled out the 2017 model of the system and found smaller masses for the companions, closer to the original estimates.
+The two bodies (brown dwarf and planet) are in a 5:1 mean-motion resonance.